Taking A Closer Look At Glaucoma

 Untitled 4 05

-Glaucoma is a group of conditions that causes damage to the optic nerve.
-It is one of the leading causes of blindness in people above the age of 60 years.
-Although acute angle-closure glaucoma is a medical emergency, there are other types of glaucoma that have no early symptoms and your vision may seem normal until the problem is advanced.
-This article explains what glaucoma is, its symptoms, diagnosis, and treatment.
+Glaucoma is a group of conditions that cause damage to the optic nerve.
+It is one of the leading causes of blindness in people over the age of 60.
+Although acute angle-closure glaucoma is a medical emergency, there are other types of glaucoma that have no early symptoms, and your vision may seem normal until the problem is advanced.
+This article explains glaucoma, its symptoms, diagnosis, and treatment.

 What is glaucoma?